paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

   - `PREP_download_from_ENA.Snakefile`: download the sequencing data from ENA with the help of the Python program [ffq](https://github.com/pachterlab/ffq)
-  - `PREP_preprocessing_sequencing_data.Snakefile`: prepare input file for pre-processing the sequecing data with the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract and merge all non-human reads per individual
+  - `PREP_preprocessing_dentalcalculus_sequencing_data.Snakefile`: prepare input file for
+    pre-processing the dental calculus sequecing data with the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract and merge all non-human reads per individual
+  - `PREP_preprocessing_publishedNeanderthalcalculus.Snakefile`: download the sequencing data of the four Neanderthal dental calculus samples published by Weyrich *et al.* (2017) from ENA, pre-process the sequencing data using the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract the non-human reads per individual

 2. `PUBL`: preparing the final figures and tables